httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 --- abstract

 This document defines HTTP fields that support integrity digests.
-The Representation-Digest field can be used for the integrity of HTTP representations.
+The Repr-Digest field can be used for the integrity of HTTP representations.
 The Content-Digest field can be used for the integrity of HTTP message content.
-Want-Representation-Digest and Want-Content-Digest can be used to indicate a sender's interest and preferences for receiving the respective Integrity fields.
+Want-Repr-Digest and Want-Content-Digest can be used to indicate a sender's interest and preferences for receiving the respective Integrity fields.